-The requirements for the delivery of TOE are described in the "Product Data Sheet" [11] chapter 31 and the requirements for the delivery itself are given in the "Wafer and delivery
+The requirements for the delivery of TOE are described in chapter 31 of the "Product Data Sheet".
+For each delivery form of the hardware platform NXP offers two ways of delivery of the TOE:

-- 1. The customer collects the product himself at the NXP site, or - 2. the product is sent to the customer by NXP.
-The delivery is protected by special measures.
+- 1. The customer collects the product himself at the NXP site. - 2.
+The product is sent to the customer by NXP with special protective measures.